springpython/springpython/docs/sphinx/source/remoting.rst

 * *suppress_ragged_eofs* - `same as in Python <http://docs.python.org/library/ssl.html#ssl.wrap_socket>`_,
 * *ciphers* - `same as in Python <http://docs.python.org/library/ssl.html#ssl.wrap_socket>`_,
   the value will be silently ignored if not running Python 2.7 or newer,
+* *log_requests* - whether requests should be logged on stdout, the value is actually passed directly to the request handler and that's why in current version it doesn't allow for any customization such as using different logging formats.
+To keep it compatible with Python, the value is accessible under a camelCase *.logRequests* attribute of an SSLServer object,
 * *\**kwargs* - an open-ended list of keyword arguments, currently the only argument being recognized is *verify_fields* which must be a dictionary containing fields and values of the client certificate that must exist when the client's